18F/unit-testing-node/_pages/components/slack-client.md

 and
 [`solutions/02-slack-client/test/slack-client-test.js`]({{ site.baseurl }}/solutions/02-slack-client/test/slack-client-test.js).

 At this point, `git commit` your work to your local repo.
-After doing so, try copying the `slack-client.js` file from `solutions/02-slack-client/lib` into `exercises/lib` to see if it passes the test you wrote.
+After you do, copy the `slack-client.js` file from `solutions/02-slack-client/lib` into `exercises/lib` to see if it passes the test you wrote.
 Then run `git reset --hard HEAD` and copy the test files instead to see if your implementation passes.
 If a test case fails, review the section of this chapter pertaining to